Sunday , 22 December 2024

-Some investors might not be aware that SPDR Gold Trust (GLD) does not, in ordinary circumstances, allow for the redemption of physical gold while the Sprott Physical Gold Trust (NYSEARCA:PHYS) has the unique property of allowing investors to trade in their shares for physical gold deliveries.
+Some investors might not be aware that SPDR Gold Trust (GLD) does not, in ordinary how-to-value-and-invest-in-goldcircumstances, allow for the redemption of physical gold while the Sprott Physical Gold Trust (NYSEARCA:PHYS) has the unique property of allowing investors to trade in their shares for physical gold deliveries.
 [This article takes a look at the performance, liquidity and purpose of each to determine which is best under which circumstances.]

 Performance